U.S. Navy Is Planning a Permanent

 Park Begins Mountain Goat Management Plan

-Remember, the deadline for initial comments is September 19.
+To view OPA's scoping letter to Olympic National Park on the Mountain Goat Management Plan/EIS, click here.
 To review OPA's 1995 detailed analysis of non-native mountain goats in the Olympics, click here.

 Olympic National Park Releases Preliminary Alternatives for Its Wilderness Stewardship Plan

-Park planners are making excellent progress on ONP's wilderness stewardship plan and have offered a range of preliminary alternatives for public review.
+Olympic National Park planners are making excellent progress on ONP's wilderness stewardship plan.
+They have offered a range of preliminary alternatives and they are reviewing more than 600 public comments.
 The plan will shape management of the Olympic Wilderness for the next 20 to 30 years.

 The preliminary alternatives introduce some far-reaching measures for protecting this popular wilderness—and its outstanding ecosystems—for the coming decades.
-Your comments will help ensure that the final plan gives strong protection to the Olympic Wilderness and ensures a quality wilderness experience for future visitors to the park.
+Your continuing involvement in the planning process will help ensure that the final plan gives strong protection to the Olympic Wilderness and ensures a quality wilderness experience for future visitors to the park.

-OPA Supports a Combination of Alternatives B and C
+OPA Recommends a Combination of Preliminary Alternatives B and C

 In addition, a number of farsighted recommendations are common to all action alternatives.
 OPA supports all of these recommended actions, with slight modifications for a few.
 Among the actions are: